amandaputney/project-2/README.md

 # Project 2 | Baseball Team Tracker | Amanda Putney

 The Dingoes are a new baseball team hoping to join the ranks of the Los Angeles Baseball Federation.
-This full-stack CRUD application will log the player's stats and record the teams activity,
+This full-stack CRUD application will log the player's stats and record the team's activity.

 ## Project Idea and description

-This application will use OAuth authentication to access a database of games played and a team roster with player statisics.
+This Mongo/Express/Node application will use OAuth authentication to access a database of games played and a team roster with player statisics.
 There will be comment functionality for the players to discuss post game notes.

 ## ERDs